gerstung-lab/SARS-CoV-2-International/var/README_template.md

 This repository uses the `genomicsurveillance` model to estimate daily growth rates of a variety of SARS-CoV-2 lineages in selected countries.
 It fits a logistic linear model to daily lineage counts using a Dirichlet-Multinomial model.
 The growth rates are modelled in a hierarchical Bayesian fashion using stochastic variational inference.

-It pulls aggregated data from `cov-spectrum.org`; the underlying data is proved bu GISAID.
+It pulls aggregated data from `cov-spectrum.org`; the underlying data is proved by GISAID.
+Case data is from Our World in Data.

 Latest update: {date}.